Saturday, 28 December 2024

 The Muchness of Life

 I love words.
-And today, I thought about one that no one really uses: muchness.
+I always have.
+And today, I thought about one that no one uses: muchness.
 By definition, it means greatness in quantity or degree.

 For me, it means the depth and intensity that defies containment – the essence of being profoundly alive in any moment, whether in pain or joy.